🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 Design Review and Cross-Functional Collaboration |

-Gain a systematic understanding of the purpose, structure, and cross-functional collaboration mechanisms of Design Reviews in semiconductor product development. |
+Design Review (DR) structure and purpose and cross-functional collaboration mechanisms in semiconductor product development. |

 🧩 Applications